How to View Your Google Chrome Saved Passwords

-- Select a specific folder and wait for the download to finish.
+- After the authentication process, Chrome asks you to choose where to download the file.
+Select a specific folder and wait for the download to finish.

 - You can now access your file in the specified location.

-- Launch the Chrome app on your Android device.
+- Launch the “Chrome app” on your Android device.

 - Select the “Settings” option, then continue to “Passwords.”